DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * [Horses for followers](https://www.nexusmods.com/skyrimspecialedition/mods/45500) - All vanilla stables have a second horse for sale that you can buy from them when you have a vanilla follower.
 All buyable player horse are flagged as protected and behave cowardly.
 * [Paragliding](https://www.nexusmods.com/skyrimspecialedition/mods/53256) - Be sure to travel around Falkreath.
 Something interesting might happen.
 When you get the paraglider, toggle paraglider by pressing your activation key
 (`E` by default), while in the air.
 Use your shout key (`Z` by default) to fly higher.
 Paraglider can be used only in the third person.
 * [New powers for Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/41950) - After finishing _The Way of the Voice_, you will unlock an interesting power, which gives you access to a completely new perk tree.
 You will be able to upgrade this power by shouting and killing dragons.
-Accessible by pressing `Tab` button.
+Accessible by pressing `.` or `Tab` button.
 * [Respeccing](https://www.nexusmods.com/skyrimspecialedition/mods/1960) - Buy _Draught of Fate Unwound_ at Elgrim’s Elixirs in Riften to automatically refund all your perks upon consuming it.

 ---